How to Make Cannabis Delivery App – Uber for Weed Delivery

 In 2013, Uruguay became the first country to legalize Marijuana for recreational use, and since then, several countries, including Canada, South Africa, and Georgia.
 In the US, 33 states (and Washington DC) are onboard with the medicinal use of Marijuana, and 11 states (and Washington DC)allow for the recreational use of the plant.

 The potential of the Cannabis Industry, especially in the US, seems to have a bright future.
 Five new states Arizona, Mississippi, Montana, New Jersey, South Dakota, are poised to vote on cannabis legalization during the November 2020 election (in either form), and Nebraska will also have the final hearing on the referendum this fall.
 Any positive development this way is a good sign for the Cannabis Industry and will mean the expansion of the industry into new markets in the coming years.

 There are a lot of challenges still in the way of the Marijuana Industry, such as regulatory challenges, stigmatization of Cannabis, challenges relating to banking and insurance, marketing, and so on.
 But, with more and more states coming forward to embrace the legal growth of the Cannabis Industry, the Industry can see an increase in its revenue.
-According to some projections, by 2025, the value of the US Cannabis Industry is going to reach $30 Billion Annually.
+According to some projections by New Frontier, by 2025, the value of the US Cannabis Industry is going to reach $30 Billion Annually.
 This interest in the plant is not sudden.
 Along with the apparent recreational use, the medicinal applications of the plant are also diverse.